thynqit/bootcamp-foundational/README.md

 ---

-## 🧭 How to Use This Repository
+# 🧭 How to Use This Repository

-1. Follow the days in sequence.
+1. Follow modules sequentially.
-2. Complete exercises before moving forward.
+2. Complete exercises before progressing.
-3. Take notes and implement small practice examples.
+3. Take notes and build small practical examples.
 4. Discuss concepts with peers or mentors.

-This bootcamp is self-paced and designed to build strong engineering intuition.
+5. Revisit sections when working on real systems.

 ---

-## 🌍 About Thynqit Labs
+# 🌍 About Thynqit Labs

 Thynqit Labs is an engineering-focused technology company building scalable mobile, web, cloud, and SaaS platforms.